twitter/communitynotes/content/additional-review.md

 - All ratings are done by Community Notes contributors, who voluntarily review notes, so there’s no guarantee that more contributors will review it or that the note's rating will change.
 - Twitter does not determine the outcome of reviews.
 The aim of Community Notes is to empower people on Twitter to determine what additional context is helpful.
 - If the additional ratings change a note's status such that it is no longer rated "helpful", the note will stop being shown on the Tweet.
-- Most additional ratings will likely come in within 24 hours following an author's request, but status can change at any time as ratings are received.
+- Additional ratings will likely come in within 24 hours following an author's request, but status can change at any time as ratings are received.
 - A review of one note does not impact the status of other existing notes or newly written notes on the Tweet.
 If new notes are added and earn the status of Helpful, they may be shown on the Tweet.
-- Notes are subject to the Twitter Rules, so if you believe a note violates them, you can report it to Twitter.
+- Notes are subject to the Twitter Rules.
+If you believe a note violates them, you can report it to Twitter.

 ## Request additional review